Tschentenalp is known as a year-round hiker's paradise with great views, beautiful mountain lakes and ice-cold streams

 Events on the Tschentenalp

 Motorskicross is as Tschentencross a fun event on the TschentenAlp.
 Both ski cup races and motocross races have always been held here.
-Now a race was created from both sports, where a skier and a motorcyclist form a team.
+From both sports, a race has now been created in which a skier and a motorcyclist form a team.

 Every year at the beginning of March, the Swiss Championships in Skibock driving take place at TschentenAlp.
 A skibock is an intermediate between a ski and a toboggan.